rustamkakar/Joystream-maxlevush/Storage_WG_Lead-Report_and_Tasks.md

 If Lead missed the report - he can be warn/fire/slash https://testnet.joystream.org/#/proposals/197

+### How tu submit report

-Storage Lead should create a PR on Joystream/community-repo repository.
-And then create text proposal dor approve by the council
+- Storage Lead should create a PR on Joystream/community-repo repository.
+- Create text proposal for approve by the council
+- Once, when proposal approved and PR merged - put messedge on the forum inclede links on PR and proposal